noClaps/nc/design/functions/error-handling.md

 }
 ```

 Functions that throw will immediately exit out of the program if they error.
-If you want to handle errors differently, you must return them as values from the function, usually in a [tuple](../types/tuple):
+If you want to handle errors differently, you must return them as values from the function, usually in a [tuple](../types/tuple), and catch them with the `catch` keyword:

 ```
-fn addError(int a, int b) -> (int?, error?) {
+fn addError(int a, int b) -> (int, error) {
   if a < b {
-    return (none, error("first argument cannot be less than second argument")) }
+    return (0, error("first argument cannot be less than second argument")) }

   return (a + b, none)
 }

-int? c, error? err = addError(3, 5)
-if err != none || c == none {
+// the error goes into the `err` variable, but you can name this whatever you'd like int c = addError(3, 5) catch err {
   print(err)
 }